Sheffield Star Newspaper,

 quite robbed.

-should lie still for a few minutes afterwards.
-As I
+said I should lie still for a few minutes

 Although I did